-Supervisors should be aware that the transfer of a regular employee to a regular graded or ungraded staff position follows the Recruitment Process for Staff Positions (Overview of the Recruitment Process).
+Managers should be aware that the transfer of a regular employee to a regular graded or ungraded staff position follows the Recruitment Process for Staff Positions (Overview of the Recruitment Process).
 Please note that employees who are selected for and accept a transfer to a regular staff position will be in a transfer probationary status for 180 calendar days beginning on the effective date of transfer.

 To be considered for a transfer, an employee must meet the following requirements:

 - Be eligible for employment transfer consideration.
 An employee is not eligible to transfer outside of his or her department if he or s/he is within an introductory employment period, a transfer probation period or is on probation for poor work performance.